Accessibility Tools

 Copacabana Beach.

-This evening Gail & I walked to a local restaurant near our hotel for something to eat & once again it was terrible.
-The food is quite cheap in the local restaurants but of a very poor standard, I couldn't recommend any of the local eateries in Copacabana so far.
+This evening, Gail and I walked to a local restaurant near our hotel for something to eat, and once again, it was terrible.
+The food is relatively cheap in the local restaurants but of an inferior standard.
+I couldn't recommend any of the local eateries in Copacabana so far.
 After our meal, we stopped at a local bar on the way to the hotel.

-Gail had a beer & left but I stopped.
-I used the bars' internet to log into Arsenals' website & listen to the commentary of the Arsenal v Lens Champions League game.
-There was a local football match on the television & I got some strange looks from people during the game.
-I kept cheering when Arsenal scored, they won 6-0, this, of course, didn't correspond to the game they were all watching on the TV & they couldn't work out what I was cheering about.
-When the game finished I paid for my beer & went back to the hotel.
+Gail had a beer and left, but I stopped.
+I used the bars' internet to log into Arsenals' website and listen to the commentary of the Arsenal vs Lens Champions League game.
+There was a local football match on the television, and I got some strange looks from people during the game.
+I kept cheering when Arsenal scored.
+They won 6-0.
+This, of course, didn't correspond to the game they were all watching on the TV, and they couldn't work out what I was cheering for.
+When the game finished, I paid for my beer and went back to the hotel.

-I had a great day, saw some lovely places, Arsenal won 6-0 & I slept very well.
+I had a great day, and saw some lovely places.
+Arsenal won 6-0, and I slept very well.